 English is the dominant language of the world.
 It can open doors to great opportunities for you.
 Let us have a look at English-speaking countries in Europe.

 The English language is the official language of the UK.
 The interesting thing about the English of the UK is that people of different areas speak English in different dialects.
 People living in Yorkshire speak a different dialect from the people of Surrey.

 People recognize each other from the accent and the words they speak.
 Cockney, Scouse, and Geordie are the main dialects spoken in the cities of Tyneside, Liverpool, and London.

 You can witness street signs, public notices, and advertisements in English all over Cyprus.
 English was the official language of Cyprus during colonial British rule.
-Moreover, till 1960 it was a lingua franca of the country.
+Moreover, till 1960 it was the lingua franca of the country.

 Gibraltar is a tourist spot because of its beautiful weather.
 Therefore, if you know English then you can visit Gibraltar without any communication barrier.
 For English speakers, it is the best place to visit.

 English is a co-official language of Malta.
 90% of the population of Malta speaks the English language.
 British colonialism has impacted the use of English in Malta.
 All governmental and educational activities are operated in the English language.